 Disadvantages of the synthetic Roth through equity futures

 - Futures contracts require quarterly “rolling”, that is, selling the contract approaching expiration and buying a new contract with a later expiration date.
 It’s imperative that futures be held in an account where you can do this rolling in a cost-effective way.
 Some providers have very high fees that can make the whole exercise moot, but Interactive Brokers seems pretty reasonable.

 - Large minimum investments: the smallest denomination of one single S&P500 index futures contract is the CBOE e-mini contract at 50 times index value, currently over $100,000, as the levered-up amount.
 Probably around $70,000-$80,000 for most investors.

 - Depending on your tax situation and the level of risk-free interest rates there may be some performance drag relative to the actual Roth IRA.
 One can juice up the yield by holding higher yielding funds and mitigate or even reverse this drag into an advantage over the simple index fund in the Roth IRA, as mentioned above.

-- Potential loss of means-tested government benefits (e.g. Obamacare/ACA), college financial aid for your kids etc. This is a serious issue if it affects you.
-In our case we plan to have taxable income in retirement too high for ACA subsidies.
-We have no idea yet what are the typical upper income limits we want to avoid to maintain eligibility for financial aid for Little Miss ERN when she heads off to college.
-Looking for some advice from the blog-community!
+- The potential loss of means-tested government benefits (e.g. Obamacare/ACA), college financial aid for your kids etc. This is a serious issue if it affects you.
+In our case, we plan to have taxable income in retirement too high for ACA subsidies.
+We have no idea yet what are the typical upper-income limits we want to avoid to maintain eligibility for financial aid for Little Miss ERN when she heads off to college.
+Looking for some advice from the blog community!